stefanspringer1/Logging/README.md

 # Logging

-This is a multi-platform logging library.
+This is a small multi-platform logging library.

 ---